hashicorp-terraform-modules/aws-s3/README.md

 ## Notes

-1. This module uses Terraform version > 0.12.x
+* This module uses Terraform version > 0.12.x
-2. This module (current) does not add lifecycle rule(s) - WIP
-3. This module (current) does not add server side encryption configuration - WIP

 ## To Do

-* Figure out and add the dynamic configuration of server side encryption (with and without using a CMK)
-* Figure out and add the dynamic configuration of lifecycle rule(s)
+* TBD

 ## Additional Documentation